 Certainly not.
 The Department for Business, Innovation and Skills (DBIS), HMRC and The Treasury fully support the scheme and WANT COMPANIES TO CLAIM.

 There’s a belief that this scheme is for companies who employ staff in white coats peering down microscopes or trying to develop a cure for ebola.
 This is just not true.
 To be fair, the government hasn’t promoted the scheme as they might, so while your accountant may be vaguely aware of it, they probably don’t realise it applies to you.
 We work closely with accountants to produce claims and help them understand how the whole scheme works.
-If you would prefer them to do it, or you want to have a stab yourself download our "Definitive Guide to R&D Tax Credits" here, it tells you everything you need to know to make a claim.
+If you would prefer them to do it, or you want to have a stab yourself download our "Definitive Guide to R&D Tax Relief" here, it tells you everything you need to know to make a claim.

 We specialise in the small company scheme.
 This is generally for limited companies based in the UK with less than 500 employees but we can also help larger companies.
 Take the Babbage Test to see if you are eligible.